Taking a stand by taking a seat: First Nations student reprimanded after not standing for O Canada | CBC News

 Raven Hart said the school principal also reached out to her to express support for Skyla.

-She said she will be satisfied when she sees action, including the creation of more Indigenous programming and language education, as the division currently offers language classes only in English, French and German.
+She said she will be satisfied when she sees action, including the creation of more Indigenous programming and language education.
+The division currently offers language classes in English, French, German, Ukrainian, Japanese and Spanish.

 "When a child walks into a school and sees nothing that reflects them, it's like … looking into a mirror and seeing no reflection," Hart said.